Inflation targeting means Central Banks are responsible for using monetary policy to keep inflation close to the agreed target (usually around 2%).

-Since the 1970s inflation targeting has become widely adopted by developed economies.
-Inflation targeting means Central Banks are responsible for using monetary policy to keep inflation close to the agreed level.
-Inflation targets were introduced to help reduce inflation expectations and help avoid high inflation which can destablise an economy.
-However, since the recession of 2008 and consequent prolonged unemployment, people have begun to question the importance attached to inflation target and are worried that a ‘religious’ commitment to low inflation is conflicting with other more important macro economic objectives.
+Since the mid-1990s, inflation targeting has become widely adopted by developed economies, such as UK, US, and the Eurozone.
+Inflation targets were introduced to help reduce inflation expectations and help avoid the periods of high inflation which destabilised economies in the 1970s and 80s.
+However, since the recession of 2008, economists have begun to question the importance attached to inflation targets and are worried that a strict commitment to low inflation can conflict with other more important macroeconomic objectives.

 Benefits of Inflation Targets

 - Credibility / Expectations.
 If an independent Central Bank makes a commitment to keep inflation at 2%, people will tend to have lower inflation expectations.
 Low inflation expectations make it easier to keep inflation low.
 It becomes a self-reinforcing cycle – if people expect low inflation, they don’t demand high wages; if firms expect low inflation, they are more conscious of increasing prices.
 WIth low inflation expectations, smaller changes in interest rates can have a bigger effect.

 - Avoid Boom and Bust.
 The UK economy has suffered from many ‘boom and bust’ economic cycles.
 We had a period of high inflationary growth, which later proved unsustainable and led to a recession.
 An inflation target places a greater discipline on monetary policy and prevents monetary policy becoming too loose – hoping there has been a ‘supply side miracle.
 For example, in the late 1980s, inflation was allowed to creep upwards due to high growth – but this led to the bursting of boom and the recession of 1991/91.
 (See: Lawson Boom)